 SVBC hired its first staff member in 2005 and has quickly grown.
-Today, seven staff members work with our members and volunteers to increase bicycling in our area.
+Today, eight staff members work with our members and volunteers to increase bicycling in our area.

 Corinne joined SVBC as the Executive Director in 2005.
 She is passionate about bicycle advocacy and other transportation, land use, and environmental issues.
 She is responsible for implementing the vision of the organization as defined by the Board of Directors.
 Corinne also chairs the board of TransForm, and serves on the Board of Directors for the League of American Bicyclists (LAB), the Bay Area Bicycle Coalition Board, the City of San José Downtown Parking Board, and the Women Bike Advisory Board.
 In 2011, Corinne was honored as one of 100 Women of Influence by the Silicon Valley/San José Business Journal.

 Colin Heyne joined the SVBC staff to assist in implementing Bike to Work Day 2009.
 He stuck around after the big event, serving as Communications and Development manager until being promoted to Deputy Director in July 2011.
 As Deputy Director, Colin oversees media and communications, coordinates community outreach via our Local Teams, and works with the Executive Director to manage development and advocacy efforts.

 Colin is a lifetime cyclist as well as an advocate for sustainable development.
 He has been involved in environmental issues since his youth, motivated by a love of the outdoors resulting from years of camping with his family.
 Colin is a graduate of San José State University with a bachelor’s degree in Global Studies, a field that explores global history and culture, climate change, politics, trade, and sustainable development.